VectorInstitute/FL4Health/research/flamby/fed_heart_disease/fedavg/README.md

    /h/demerson/vector_repositories/fl4health_env/
 ```

-In order to manipulate the grid search being conducted, you need to chanage the parameters for, `lr`, the client-side learning rate, in the `run_hp_sweep.sh` script directly.
+In order to manipulate the grid search being conducted, you need to change the parameters for, `lr`, the client-side learning rate, in the `run_hp_sweep.sh` script directly.

 ### Large Model Experiments